Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations: Terrestrial and Astrophysical Bounds

 So far we have analyzed the experimental constraints that arise from the production of DS excitations.
 Another way to test the dark sector is through processes involving the virtual exchange of DS degrees of freedom.
 As discussed in Sec.~\ref{sec:Strategy}, effects from \mbox{dimension-6} SM operators generated at the UV scale are naively expected to dominate over those induced by the exchange of DS states.
 However, there exist important exceptions of observables that are insensitive to UV contact terms and are thus a genuine probe of the dark sector.

 Consider, for example, the force between two SM fermions (e.g. nucleons or leptons) measured at some finite distance.
-The tree-level exchange of DS states induces a potential that can be tested in a variety of precision experiments operating at different scales, such as torsion balance experiments, Casimir force experiments, neutron scattering and bouncing, and atomic and molecular spectroscopy (see for example Refs.~\cite{Fichet:2017bng,Brax:2017xho,Banks:2020gpu}).
+The tree-level exchange of DS states induces a potential that can be tested in a variety of precision experiments operating at different scales, such as torsion balance experiments, Casimir force experiments, neutron scattering and bouncing, atomic and molecular spectroscopy, and nuclear magnetic resonance experiments (see for example Refs.~\cite{Fichet:2017bng,Brax:2017xho,Costantino:2019ixl,Banks:2020gpu}).
 The potential from the DS exchange can be computed, in the non-relativistic limit, from the Fourier transform of the scattering amplitude over the transferred three-momentum.
 It is thus written as an integral over the two-point DS correlator, which has a non-analytic (in momentum) part encoding the contribution from the dark-sector infrared dynamics, plus polynomial terms due to the UV dynamics whose coefficients are incalculable within the effective field theory.
-Upon integration, these two contributions map respectively into a long-range potential of the form $1/r^n$ (at distances $\ll 1/\Lir$) and a contact potential given by a delta function $\delta^{3}(\vec r)$ and its derivatives.
+Upon integration, these two contributions map respectively into a long-range potential of the form $1/r^{2\Delta -1}$ (at distances $r\ll 1/\Lir$), where $\Delta$ is the dimension of the DS operator, and a contact potential given by a delta function $\delta^{3}(\vec r)$ and its derivatives.
 Experiments operating at a finite distance, such as torsion balance and Casimir force experiments, are insensitive to the contact term and thus probe exclusively the contribution from the dark sector states.
 Molecular spectroscopy experiments also fall in the same class, since they are sensitive to the potential in the finite range of distances where the molecular wave function $\psi$ is non-vanishing.
 In practice, a potential $V(r)$ generated by the exchange of DS states induces a shift in the energy levels of the molecular system equal to

 If the wave function vanishes sufficiently fast at the origin, the integral converges and the contribution from contact terms vanishes.
 For systems of this kind the energy shift is calculable and gives a genuine probe of the DS dynamics.
-The recent results obtained in molecular spectroscopy set the most stringent bounds on the potential from dark sectors at distances of order $1\,$\AA \ or shorter~\cite{Fichet:2017bng,Brax:2017xho,Banks:2020gpu}.
-They cannot be used, however, to directly constrain the portals of Eq.~(\ref{eq:portal}), as we now explain.